ucbugg/learn.ucbugg/ucbugg/chapters/basic-modeling.md

 ![Maya Image](/images/basic-modeling/toilet_006.png)

 This will give you a weird manipulator.
 This manipulator doesn't always behave in an intuitive way so many people switch immediately to another tool (in this case, move tool ****w****).  * Then move the automatically selected edges down.
+However, remember when you do extrude, to always move the edges or faces as if you forget to do so, you might have two faces on top of each other that are hard to differentiate between.

 ![Maya Image](/images/basic-modeling/toilet_007.png)